MileHacker Logo

 • Taxis & Car Hire: For flexibility, hiring a private car with a driver or taking taxis between villages is recommended.

-• Cycling: Renting a bicycle offers a charming means of exploring the countryside and nearby villages at your own pace.
+• Cycling: Renting a bicycle offers a charming way to explore the countryside and surrounding villages at your own pace.

 Essential Sightseeing Tips